Icelk/xsnow-comp-patch/README.md

 How it works
 ============

-Xsnow draws on the X Window System's root window, which compton obscures.
+xsnow draws on the X Window System's root window, which compton obscures.
 The patched version creates a new bottom-level window and draws on it instead, but only if it detects a running compositor or if xsnow is invoked with the `-nouseroot` flag.
 The new window uses pure 32-bit black as a background color,